Piha, Coromandel, Waitomo Caves, New Zealand

 Day 1 – Piha

-The first port of call was Piha, a seaside village west of Auckland known for its strong surf and Lion rock, a volcanic monolith with war memorials and Maori carvings.
+The first port of call was Piha, a seaside village west of Auckland.
+It is known for its strong surf and Lion rock.
+Lion rock is a volcanic monolith with war memorials and Maori carvings.
 Piha and the surrounding area also has a host of black sand beaches which are spectacular.
-As mentioned Piha has one of the most dangerous beaches due to its strong surf, we went in body boarding while we were there and I can confirm that it is the strongest current I have ever felt, because of this we did not go any deeper than waist height but, we really did not need to as the waves we were really that powerful.
-If you are ever visiting Piha I would recommend doing so in high season when the life guards are in force or going out with a surf instructor who knows the waters!
+As mentioned Piha has one of the most dangerous beaches due to its strong surf.
+We went in body boarding while we were there and I can confirm that it is the strongest current I have ever felt.
+Because of this we did not go any deeper than waist height but, we really did not need to as the waves we were really that powerful.
+If you are ever visiting Piha I would recommend doing so in high season when the life guards are in force.
+Or alternatively going out with a surf instructor who knows the waters!

 Day 2 – Karekare

-We then embarked on the three hour journey over to Coromandel where we stayed two nights next to Hahei Beach.
+We then embarked on the 3 hour journey over to Coromandel where we stayed 2 nights next to Hahei Beach.